serbannacu/gxna/README.md

 This will build the binary `build/gxna`.

-If [cmake](https://cmake.org/download) is not available on your system, you can also try to build with `make -f makefile.unix`.
+If [cmake](https://cmake.org/download) is not available on your system, you can also try to build directly using the included `Makefile` by running `make` from the repo directory.
 This should work on Unix-like systems like Linux and MacOS.
 Make sure `gcc` is installed and it supports C++17.